shaimaa-hshalaby/Angular_Guide/03-Templates/README.md

      <p>Counter is {{counter}}</p>
     ```

-4. Add 3 buttons to the html template to increase, decrease and reset the counter and use the template statements to add events' handlers to the click event for each button as follows:
+4. Add 3 buttons to the html template to increase, decrease and reset the counter and use the template statements to add events' listeners to the click event for each button as follows:

    ```
       <button (click)="increaseCounter()"> +1 </button>